jmcclenon/microservices/README.md

 ## Microservices with Node JS and React

-These are the files from Stephen Grider's Udemy course.
-I al running these file on a Ubuntu 20.04 VM in WSL2.
+These are the files from Stephen Grider's excellent Udemy course.
+I am running these NodeJS and React files on a Ubuntu 20.04 VM in WSL2.

+NPM Packages: Express, Axios, CORS, Nodemon

 You will need to install Postman to test the POST and COMMENTS services.